JeffDeCola/my-verilog-examples/systems/microprocessors/programable-8-bit-microprocessor/README.md

 _I designed this processor in VHDL for my part of my [Master's Thesis](https://github.com/JeffDeCola/my-masters-thesis).
-I translated it into verilog here._
+I translated it into verilog here.
+At of today I have programmed it to add, subtract, multiply and divide._

 Table of Contents,